Updated March 4, 2016

 1. Attend in-person events (like conferences)

 Not sure which events to attend?
-Note where your favorite bloggers are speaking.
-Many bloggers have “Speaking” pages or list their speaking engagements on their About page.
+Note where your favorite influencers are speaking.
+Many have “Speaking” pages or list their speaking engagements on their About page.

 2. Participate in online events

 Don’t be afraid to jump into forums and social media.
-Join Twitter chats/parties, link-ups (like Works for Me Wednesday or search google “link up [niche]”) etc. You’ve got to be involved.
-For most of these things, you don’t have to be invited so don’t sit back and wait to be asked.
-The goal in all these things is to build relationships, not just to push your own blog or products, so aim to make real friends, otherwise it’ll backfire.
+You’ve got to be involved.
+For most of these things, you don’t have to be invited, so don’t sit back and wait to be asked.
+The goal is to build relationships, not just to push your own site or products.
+Aim to make real friends, otherwise it’ll backfire.

 3. Join Pinterest group boards

 There are many bloggers who have seen amazing growth by contributing to group boards on Pinterest.
 (Ruth Soukup’s Elite Blog Academy is a great resource for in-depth training on this.)
 Find group boards that are a good fit, contact the owner (they are the first person listed in the group board’s members) and simply ask if you can join.
-Then be a useful participant and pin a good collection of
+Then be a useful participant.

 4. Join (or start) a mastermind group